-Do not take Quetiapine-GA if you are pregnant or breastfeeding unless your doctor says so.
+Do not take quetiapine modified release tablets if you are pregnant or breastfeeding unless your doctor says so.
 Ask your doctor about the risks and benefits involved.

 It is not known if it is safe for you to take it while you are pregnant.
-However, if you need to take it during your pregnancy, your doctor will discuss the risks and benefits of taking it with you.
+However, if you need to take it during your pregnancy, the doctor will discuss the risks and benefits of taking it with you.

-It is recommended that you do not breastfeed while taking it, as it is not known whether it passes into breast milk.
+It is recommended that you do not breastfeed while taking it, as it may pass into breast milk.

-Before your doctor starts you on Quetiapine-GA your doctor may want to take some tests (eg blood tests, blood pressure, weight or height measurements).
+Before your doctor starts you on quetiapine modified release tablets your doctor may want to take some tests (e.g. blood tests, blood pressure, weight or height measurements).
 These tests may help to prevent side effects.